santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 |**Functional**|Provides caffeine to increase alertness, improve focus, reduce tiredness, and satisfy thirst.|
 |**Emotional**|Creates feelings of comfort, pleasure, satisfaction, relaxation, or reduces feelings of stress and irritability.|
 |**Social**|Signals social identity, status, or competence (e.g., being perceived as sophisticated, productive, or connected).|
+## Task 2.2: Research and Notes

+**Prompt (ChatGPT 4.5 + Deep Research):**

+Hi, can we please conduct deep research into coffee products in the context of the JTBD framework?
+We need need to research:
+• Clear outline of the job(s) the products have been created for
+• Identifying customer characteristics
+• Mapping design features to the job

+Part 2: Applying JTBD to a real-world example.
+For this section, you will apply the JTBD framework to a real-world product example.
+You must select one of the provided examples: image.png image.png image.png image.png.
+Once you have chosen your example, analyse the product by identifying the job it was designed to fulfil.
+Consider the following aspects:
+• Functional Goals: What specific task is the product helping the customer complete?
+• Emotional Goals: How does using this product make the customer feel?
+• Social Goals: How does the product influence how others perceive the customer?

+To structure your analysis, use Figure 1: JTBD Story Canvas.
+This framework will help you break down the situation (When ____), the motivation (I want to ____), and the expected outcome (So I can ____).
+Your analysis should demonstrate an understanding of how customer needs and desires drive product adoption.
+Support your analysis with external research, referencing similar products and their market positioning.
+Consider what features were designed to meet specific customer goals and discuss any limitations in the product’s ability to fulfil its intended job.

+So you essentially need to research:
+• Structure clearly using JTBD Story Canvas (Situation, Motivation, Outcome)
+• Functional Goals: What exact task is the product designed to address?
+• Emotional Goals: What feelings or experiences does the product create?
+• Social Goals: How does the product affect others' perceptions of users?
+• Identify key product features explicitly targeting these goals
+• Briefly examine market positioning and similar competing products
+• Discuss product limitations or criticisms regarding job fulfilment
+• Situation clearly stated ("When ....")
+• Motivation clearly defined ("I want to ....")
+• Expected Outcome clearly articulated ("So I can ....")

+No words cut, no format broken.
+Let me know if you want this as a .doc or anything else.